B532Orange/CFG-DiffNet/README.md

 # CFG-DiffNet

-# the code of CFG-DiffNet
+the code of CFG-DiffNet

+the whole training and testing progress will coming soon